dizlex/3CVSPmethodCode/README.md

 # PevznerCode
-# Gives fracture orientation for zero-offset 3C VSP data at a specified depth interval
+# this code gives fracture orientation for zero-offset 3C VSP data at a specified depth interval

 This is a MATLAB code for the (Pevzner et al 2011) method: Estimation of azimuthal anisotropy from 3C VSP data using multicomponent S-wave velocity analysis.